KausthubRaoMohite/IgotCourseAutomation/README.md

 # IgotCourseAutomation

 Welcome to the IgotCourseAutomation repository!
-This project is designed to help automate various aspects of your course completeion process for IGOT.
+This project is designed to help automate various aspects of your course completion process for IGOT.